-Scuba diving in Cancun, Mexico – the waters which have it all
+Scuba diving in Cancun, Mexico – the waters that offer it all

 Reef diving?
 Check.
 Cavern and wreck diving?
 Check.
 Night diving?
 No problem.
 An underwater museum!?
 Absolutely.
 Scuba diving in Cancun, Mexico gives you such a variety of dive sites that you’ll never get bored.
-Best known perhaps for the sheer variety of marine wildlife which can be found here, you can swim with dolphins, turtles and an eye-watering variety of different species of tropical fish.
+Best known perhaps for the sheer variety of marine wildlife which can be found here, you can swim with dolphins, turtles and with an eye-catching variety of tropical fish all around you!
 Don’t let the local area’s reputation as a party hotspot put you off.
 When you scuba dive in Cancun you are swimming in a Marine Wildlife Park, an area of amazing beauty and wondrous underwater flora and fauna.

 Unless you’re staying for an extended period of time, you’ll find it difficult to squeeze everything the local area has to offer into a single visit.
 Some of the best scuba diving in Cancun can be found at:

 Located just south of Isla Mujeres, Manchones Reef will feature in most Cancun scuba diving reviews.
-Nearly two miles long, the wonderful coral formations here are visited by and home to stingrays, moray eels, dolphins, turtles and a huge variety of fish species.
+Nearly two miles long, the wonderful coral formations here are visited by and home to stingrays, moray eels, dolphins, turtles and a huge variety of tropical fish.
 Some of the shallower sections are perfect for snorkeling too.
-And if you’re in Cancun for scuba diving qualification or find that you need to get it when you arrive, you might be able to take your course here.
+And if you’re in Cancun for scuba diving qualifications or find that you need to get it when you arrive, you might be able to take your course here.

-This is a truly unique underwater sight to see.
-A huge number of statues – of people and animals, an entire model VW Beetle car (life-size), over four hundred and seventy in total! – have been placed on the seabed to form the start of an artificial reef.
+Over 470 statues and artwork have been placed on the seabed for you to discover and enjoy, this includes statues of people and animals, a life-size VW Beetle, and so very much more where an artificial reef has already begin to grow.
 You’ll be able to spot work by artists Julian DeCaires, Roberto Díaz Abraham, Rodrigo Quiñones Reyes and Karen Salinas Martinez amongst many others.
-When scuba diving in Cancun beginners are often spoilt for choice.
-No matter your skill level though, Musa should not be skipped.
-It isn’t, perhaps, that challenging from a technical perspective.
-But you won’t be able to find anything like it elsewhere!
+When scuba diving in Cancun, beginners are often spoilt for choice, but no matter your skill level, Musa should not be missed!
+It is not very technically challenging, but you won’t find anything like it anywhere else!